pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 namespace/pegaaddons created
 ```

-12. To install the addons chart, which enables the deployment’s load balancer and disables the metric server and you havealready configured onyour local system, enter:
+12. To install the addons chart, which you already updated during the prepping a local system for your deployment, enter:

 ```yaml
 $ helm install addons pega/addons --namespace pegaaddons --values addons.yaml
 ```

-A successful pegaaddon deployment returns details of deployment progress.
+The pegaddons namespace contains the deployment’s load balancer and disables the metric server.
+A successful pegaaddons deployment returns details of deployment progress.
 For further verification of your deployment progress, you can refresh the Kubernetes dashboard and look in the pegaaddons Namespace view.

 13. To deploy Pega Platform for the first time by specifying to install Pega Platform into the database you specified in the Helm chart, install the pega.yaml Helm chart: